DIY Nut Milk

 For sweetener: 2-3 dates (optional) or sweetener of choice (maple syrup or stevia)

 Soak nuts for at least 6 hours or overnight with enough water to cover.
-(Cashews need only 4-6 hours.)
-Drain water and place soaked nuts in a blender with 3 fresh cups filtered water.
+(Cashews need only 4-6 hours.
+Hemp seeds do not need to be soaked!)
+Drain water and place nuts or seeds in a blender with 3 fresh cups filtered water.
 Blend for a few minutes.
 For a touch of sweetness, add in 2-3 dates.
 Toss in a pinch of salt.
 Blend again until smooth.
 Pour mixture into the nut milk bag, squeeze out all the liquid over a bowl.
 Discard pulp and place the milk in a mason jar or airtight glass container.
-Store in refrigerator up to 3 days.
+Store in the refrigerator up to 3 days.

-Once you get comfortable with the basic recipe, feel free to add vanilla, cinnamon, cacao powder, turmeric or any other flavors and spices you desire.
+Once you get comfortable with the basic recipe, add vanilla, cinnamon, cacao powder, turmeric or any other flavors and spices you desire.